Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Concluding Comments

 \section{Concluding Comments}

-This paper extends the work presented in \cite{sald1} in the sense that we use {\it general} qpcs, not just the real and regular ones, and we have defined other geometrical structures.
+This paper extends the work presented in \cite{sald1} by considering general qpc's rather than only the real and regular ones, and by defining additional geometrical structures, which we will review.

-First of all, we would like to highlight the importance of the universal differential envelope $\ast$--calculus $(\Gamma^\wedge,d,\ast)$ as {\it quantum differential forms on} $\G$.
-This space is one of the principal differences with the theory of \cite{bm}, and it does not only allows to extend the $\ast$--Hopf algebra structure of $\G^\infty$ to $\Gamma^{\wedge\,\infty}$, but it is maximal with this property \cite{micho1}.
-Moreover, this space allowed us to define the quantum translation map at the level of differential calculus and with that, the qgg.
+First of all, we would like to highlight the importance of the universal differential envelope $\ast$--calculus as quantum differential forms on $\G$.
+This space not only allows us to extend the $\ast$--Hopf algebra structure of $H^\infty$ to $\Gamma^{\wedge\,\infty}$, but it is also maximal with this property \cite{micho1}; moreover, it generalizes the $\ast$--algebra of $\C$--valued differential forms of a (compact matrix) Lie group (\cite{appendix}).
+In addition, $(\Gamma^\wedge,d,\ast)$ allows us to define the quantum translation map at the level of differential calculus, which in turn leads to Proposition \ref{4.1}.
+It is worth remembering that not all conditions in $H^\infty$ can be extended to $\Gamma^{\wedge\,\infty}$ (for example, see Example \ref{e.1}).
+This opens the door to an exciting research project in which one could explore ways to generalize those properties that do not naturally extend, so that they encompass $\Gamma^{\wedge\,\infty}$ in each situation.

-Now let us talk a little more about Remark \ref{rema}.
-These conditions are not so restrictive as it seems at first sight, especially the first one since according to \cite{micho3}, the set of left generators $\{T^\l_k \}^{d_\alpha}_{k=1}$ always exists if $M$ is (a subalgebra of a $C^\ast$--algebra) stable under holomorphic functional calculus.

-The fact that $GM$ is a left/right principal Hopf--Galois extension (under the assumptions of Remark \ref{rema}) guarantees that $\Mor(\alpha,{_{GM}}\Phi)$ is a finitely generated projective left/right $M$--module.
-However, Equations \ref{2.f34}, \ref{2.f35} not only allow to prove explicitly this, for example, by using the map $H$ (see Equation \ref{3.f4}), but also allow to define the canonical hermitian structures and showing that they are non--singular (see Remark \ref{rema0}); not to mention that thank to these equations we can realize other explicit calculations, for example on Theorem \ref{fgs}.
-In the last example of the previous section we showed how this generators look like in a {\it classical} principal bundle.

-Moreover, assumptions of Remark \ref{rema} are essential along Durdevich's theory, for example on \cite{micho6, micho7}.
-On \cite{micho6} these assumptions as well as the explicit form of the map $H$ are used to create classifying space and classifying maps; while on \cite{micho7} these assumptions are used for a non--commutative version of Weyl theory about characteristic classes.

-Since $\Mor(\alpha,{_{GM}}\Phi)$ is a $M$--bimodule in a natural way, we deiced to deal with the left and right structures, and Durdevich's theory allows to develop the theory for the left/right associated qvbs.
-In \cite{sald2, sald3, sald4} one can appreciate more explicitly the importance of taking into account both associated qvbs and their induced qlcs.
-For smooth compact manifolds, both associated qvbs are the same and since ({\it classical}) principal connections are always regular and real, both induced qlcs are the same.
+Since $\Mor(\delta^V,\Delta_P)$ is a $B$--bimodule in a natural way, we decided to deal with the left and right structures, and Durdevich's theory allows us to develop the theory for the left/right associated qvb's using the covariant derivatives In \cite{sald2, sald3, sald4} one can appreciate more explicitly the importance of taking into account both associated qvb's and their induced qlc's.
+For smooth compact manifolds, both associated qvb's are the same, and since every qpc that comes from the {\it dualization} of a {\it classical} principal connection is regular and real, both induced qlc's are the same.